mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

   .. tab:: Local Machine Emulation

-      Normally Kubernetes cluster expose the service via LoadBalancer, but a local cluster created by ``kind`` doesn't have LoadBalancer.
+      Typically, Kubernetes clusters expose services via LoadBalancer, but a local cluster created by ``kind`` doesn't have one.
-      However, you can still access the service via port-forwarding.
+      In this case, you can access the inference service via port-forwarding.

       Open a new terminal and run the following command to forward the port: